arieees666/arieees666.github.io/README.md

 ## About me

 ![](top1_boi.png)
 #### CTFtime points can be used for bragging rights, right?
-Here's me temporarily holding the top 1 position in the Philippines.
-Although the big bois will claim their spot later maybe during the harder ctfs, I'd like to place this here as a motivation of sorts.
+Here's me holding the top 1 position in the Philippines for 2020.
+Despite knowing that hackstreetboys (the real top CTF team in PH) will reclaim their rightful spot for 2021, I will continue to learn and improve my skillset and maybe defend the spot in the process of doing so.

 #### I'm just a student deeply interested in cybersec, especially on the fields of binary exploitation, exploit development, and anything malware related.
 If I get versed with pwn and reversing, I will apply what I've learned to conduct research regarding exploitation on the Android platform.
 Still getting started on the field tho, but will fearlessly continue to learn and grow.
 Aiming to be one of the top tier hackers within and representing the Philippines. *About will be updated sooner or later*